Board Members

 Karl Hallsten is a retired social worker living in Sierra Vista.
 He is legally deaf, but a Cochlear N5 Implant activated in April 2010 has tremendously improved his hearing.
 His professional social work experience was in community mental health and social work education having taught at University of Wisconsin Oshkosh and at Western Michigan University.
 Apart from the Universities, he worked in the non-profit sector much of the time in clinical administration.
 Late in his career, he worked in public relations, marketing, fund-raising, grant-writing community relations and staff development.
 Karl brings leadership and advocacy skills to his role on the ALOHA board.

-SUSAN VARDON, Executive Board Member
+CYNTHIA AMERMAN, Executive Board Member

-Bruce Stewart, MD, Member
+BRUCE STEWART, MD, Member